getify/You-Dont-Know-JS/types & grammar/ch2.md

 #### The Not Number, Number

-Any mathematic operation you perform without both operands being numbers (or values that can be interpreted as regular numbers in base 10 or base 16) will result in the operation failing to produce a valid number, in which case you will get the `NaN` value.
+Any mathematic operation you perform without both operands being `number`s (or values that can be interpreted as regular `number`s in base 10 or base 16) will result in the operation failing to produce a valid `number`, in which case you will get the `NaN` value.

-`NaN` literally stands for "not a number", though this label/description is very poor and misleading, as we'll see shortly.
-It would be much more accurate to think of `NaN` as being "invalid number", "failed number", or even "bad number", than to think of it as "not a number".
+`NaN` literally stands for "not a `number`", though this label/description is very poor and misleading, as we'll see shortly.
+It would be much more accurate to think of `NaN` as being "invalid `number`", "failed `number`", or even "bad `number`", than to think of it as "not a `number`".

 For example: